jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/description.rst

 * Submit relevant implementations via Moodle by 11:55pm on the due date

-    * Include the report is applicable
-    * Include anything else the marker may need for effectively evaluating the work
+    * Include anything the marker may need for effectively evaluating the work